No-Skids-Alliance/NSA/docs/source/content/3-enumeration/0-tools/nmap.rst

 Using `nmap`
 ------------
-To use `nmap`, simply type ``nmap`` in a command prompt, followed by the necessary command-line arguments.
+To use `nmap`, simply type ``nmap`` in the command-line, followed by the necessary arguments.
 Examples:

 .. code-block:: none